jansviland/pi_air_quality_monitor/README.md

 ```

 3. Navigate to the scripts folder
+4. Update the run_air_quality_monitor.sh script with the correct path to the AirQuality.Console project
-4. Make the run_air_quality_monitor.sh script executable
+5. Make the run_air_quality_monitor.sh script executable

 ```bash
 chmod +x run_air_quality_monitor.sh
 ```

-5. Open the terminal and type crontab -e.
+6. Open the terminal and type crontab -e.
 This command opens the cron table for the current user in the default text
    editor.
-6. Add the following line to the file:
+7. Add the following line to the file:

 ```bash
 0 4 * * * ~/git/pi_air_quality_monitor/scripts/run_air_quality_monitor.sh
 ```

-7. Make sure the path is correct.
+8. Make sure the path is correct.
 Save the file and exit the editor.

 ![image](wiki/crontab.PNG)